lhr-solar/PV-Curve-Tracer/Visualizer/README.md

-This visualiser/command application is written in C/C++.
+This visualiser/command application is written in Rust.

-Dependencies:
-GTK
-matplotlib-cpp
+Dependencies are automatically installed from the cargo.toml.